Dear Parents and Carers,

 Children aged 3 are eligible for their 15 hour universal offer and this is spread over three hours per day, Monday to Friday, either AM or PM.

-You may be eligible for 30 hours childcare, meaning your child can attend the full day.
+You may be eligible for 30 Hours childcare meaning your child can attend the full day.
+Further information about eligibility can be found here: https://www.gov.uk/30-hours-free-childcare

-If you are eligible for 15 hours but wish to do 30 hours the cost of the extra sessions are £10 each day.
+If you are eligible for 15 hours but wish to do 30 hours, the cost of the extra sessions are £10 each day.

-A fee of £3.50 per day is required to cover lunchtime supervision, as the 30 hour funded entitlement does not cover the entire day.
+A fee of £3.50 per day is required to cover lunchtime supervision as the 30 hour funded entitlement does not cover the entire day.
 This is £17.50 per week.
-You can of course pick your child up for lunch if you wish to.
+You can of course pick your child up for lunch instead if you wish to.
 Please make sure your child brings a packed lunch with them to Nursery.

-Children can attend from the term after their third birthday.
 Please contact our school office if you would like to enquire about a nursery place.

-Staffing in Nursery 2023/24:
+Staffing in Nursery 2024/25:

 Monday – Miss Markland and Miss Stockley